 Physicians should encourage the use of telemedicine in

 patients with chronic liver disease to reduce the risk of infection and chronic

 liver disease patients should be prioritised for vaccination, Nia Adeniji said.

 Another study looked at COVID-19 risk factors in people with cirrhosis.
 Researchers in the Asia-Pacific region identified 260 cases of COVID-19 in people with cirrhosis.
 Of these, 54 died of COVID-19.
-The researchers found that a higher score, based on the diagnosis of respiratory failure, renal failure, hepatic encephalopathy, higher platelet count and any co-morbidity was associated with an increased risk of death from COVID-19.
+The researchers found that a higher score, based on the diagnosis of respiratory failure, acute renal injury, hepatic encephalopathy, lower platelet count and any co-morbidity was associated with an increased risk of death from COVID-19.